Netflix/dgs/docs/configuration.md

       - classpath*:graphql-schemas/**/*.graphql*
 ```

-Now, if you want to add additional locations to look for the GraphQL Schema files you an add them to the list.
+Now, if you want to add additional locations to look for the GraphQL Schema files you add them to the list.
 For example, let's say we want to also look into your `graphql-experimental-schemas`:

 ```yaml